 Amory Building, University of Exeter, Rennes Drive, Exeter, EX4 4RJ , UK

-Office hours: To book an in person office hour slot (usually Tues 4pm-5pm): (MS Teams also available in this hour if you cannot attend in person, please email me once you have made the booking) To book an online office hour slot - MS Teams (usually Thurs 3pm-4pm):
+Office hours: For a 15 minute office hour slot (Term 1: usually 2-3pm Mondays and 10-11am Wednesdays) (MS Teams appt also available if you cannot attend in person, please email me once you have made the booking)

-(MS Teams also available in this hour if you cannot attend in person, please email me once you have made the booking)
+(MS Teams appt also available if you cannot attend in person, please email me once you have made the booking)